 - Learn how to build a campfire and take a campfire challenge

 Do you want to jump head first into doing more outside activities with your troop?
 Most leaders will say yes.
 But if you are like me where you don’t know much about outdoor skills or maybe you just don’t have time to plan for outdoor activities Think Outside has you covered.

-I have had the opportunity to try their monthly subscription service and it has made getting outside with my kids so much easier.
-I am going to take you all through the year long program Think Outside offers.
+I have had the opportunity to try their monthly subscription service for a few months and it has made getting outside with my kids so much easier.
 If you are interested in the service here is my honest review of the first two boxes Keep THiNK OUTSIDE updated on how you create family connection time in your household, by tagging them in your troops activities on social media using @thinkoutsideboxes.

 Send me a email if you have ideas for the outdoors you want to share on this blog.
 Love to hear from all of you.

 Do you want more ideas like this one right in your inbox and be the first to be notified when new activity booklets are available?